Geishas & Gyozas - 8 days

 Day 8: Goodbye Japan!

 Today your adventure in Japan comes to an end.
-Transfer to Osaka Kansai Airport for your onward travel.
+We've reserved tickets on the local Nankai Line train to Kansai Airport for your onward travel.
 (B)